Self-driving cars in Virginia are closer than you think. Here’s what you need to know.

-At GibsonSingleton Virginia Injury Attorneys, as car accident lawyers, we will sit down with you in a free consultation and explain all your options after your accident.
+At GibsonSingleton Virginia Injury Attorneys, as Virginia car accident lawyers, we will sit down with you in a free consultation and explain all your options after your accident.
 If your injuries were caused by another driver, we will explain how we can file a claim against their insurance company.
-We give every client a no-fee guarantee, meaning you don’t pay us unless we win your case.
+We give every client a Zero Fee Guarantee, meaning you don’t pay us unless we win your case.

 We at GibsonSingleton believe in serving our neighbors in Virginia, and we work to prevent injuries from happening by sharing safety information whenever we can.
 But when a serious accident happens, we consider it a calling to help those who are hurt.

 Both my partner, Ken Gibson, and I are experienced Virginia injury attorneys who know firsthand how traumatic a car wreck can be, because we have both been in one ourselves.
 You can read about our experiences and the lessons we learned in our free book.
 If we sound like the right team for you, call us at (804) 413-6777 or toll-free at (855) 781-6777 to talk about what happened to you and what your best options are.

 Share This Page:

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more

 Prevention, empathy, and diligence are hallmarks of everything we do at GibsonSingleton Virginia Injury Attorneys.
 Our community can see these ideals lived out in our work to prevent personal injuries from happening.

 GibsonSingleton launches a “Texts=Wrecks” campaign to reduce the number of people injured or killed by distracted drivers.

 During the fall, our team works to distribute coats to people in need in our community.